hl2guide/Filterlist-for-AdGuard-or-PiHole/USAGE.md

 # Other Supported Software

-For Pi-Hole, DNSCrypt Proxy or SecureDNS configuration please refer to their official documentation and then add blocklists and then the whitelist.
+For Pi-Hole, DNSCrypt Proxy or SecureDNS configuration please refer to their official documentation and then add blocklists and then the whitelist. see [lists](https://github.com/hl2guide/Filterlist-for-AdGuard-or-PiHole/blob/master/USAGE.md#lists-).

 # Usage for AdGuard Home